wichmann-lab/python-psignifit/docs/examples/pooling_utilities.md

 ```{code-cell} ipython3
 res = ps.psignifit(data, sigmoid='norm', experiment_type='2AFC')
 ```
-Note that this takes a bit longer than usual and it gives us several warnings about the number per bloc.
+Note that this takes a bit longer than usual and it gives us several warnings about the number per block.
 Let's have a look at what *psignifit* did automatically here:

 ```{code-cell} ipython3
 fig, ax = plt.subplots(1, 1);